 Revolutionized the Workplace: Digital tools like Zoom and Microsoft Teams enable remote work and online learning.

-Future Trends Shaping Communication Include:
+Future Trends Shaping Communication include:

 5G Connectivity: Will offer faster speeds and enable the Internet of Things.